JavaScript

 Assignment

 Start by creating a HashMap class or factory function.
 It’s up to you which you want to use.
+It should have at least two variables for load factor and capacity.
 Then proceed to create the following methods:

 1. hash(key) takes a key and produces a hash code with it.
-We did implement a fairly good hash function in the previous lesson.
+We already implemented a fairly good hash function in the previous lesson.
 As a reminder:

 function hash(key) {